alpsteam/autonomous-labs/README.md

 ## Lab 4: Microservices (Helidon) with Oracle Autonomous DB

-In this lab we will build a small RESTful API with a Helidon microservice.
+First we can provide a very short description with the purpose of the lab, like this: In this lab we will build a small RESTful API with a Helidon microservice.
 We will connect the microservice to Oracle Autonomous Transaction Processing and deploy our application to Kubernetes using a CI/CD pipeline.

 ### Table of contents